Discover Medieval Dunster

 Dunster Castle (National Trust) sits dramatically on Dunster Tor overlooking the village.
 There has been a fort atop Dunster Tor for over a 1,000 years, and the Castle has had a very turbulent history.
 It is now the lavish former home of the Luttrell family who used to entertain the Maharaja's of India on it's polo lawns.

 Discover Dunster's past

-Dunster Museum houses a brand new exhibition space documenting Dunster's 10,000 year history.
+Dunster Museum houses a new exhibition space documenting Dunster's 10,000 year history.
 There are many interesting items to discover, including Roman pottery and brooches found at Dunster Beach.
 It also houses the largest collection of dolls outside the V&A!

 Discover Dunster accommodation

 Whether you are after a mini-break at a boutique B&B or hotel, or fancy staying for longer in your own cottage with log burner and magnificent views, there is a wide range of accommodation to choose from.

 Dunster has a wide range of independent shops to explore.
 Find gifts for the home & garden: local art & craft: handmade chocolates; and clothing and accessories.

 Feeling peckish?
 Choose from a cosy fireside pub lunch, a cream tea in a pretty tea garden or fine dining.
 Sample local ciders, lamb, venison and our locally milled flour.

 West Somerset Steam Railway is the longest heritage railway in England.
 Travel between Minehead and Bishop's Lydeard in style.
 There are many special events including the Spring and Autumn Steam gala's and visiting trains like Thomas the Tank Engine.
 New for 2016 you can buy one ticket from Paddington to Dunster!

 Discover Dunster gardens